concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/install-existing.md

 [![](https://docs.concurrent-ai.org/images/install-existing-4.png?raw=true)](https://docs.concurrent-ai.org/images/install-existing-4.png?raw=true)

-## Step 2: Create a mapping in your Kubernetes cluster's aws-auth ConfigMap from the IAM role created above to the 'system-manager'
+## Step 2: Map IAM Role to K8s system-manager

+In this step, you will create a mapping in your Kubernetes cluster's aws-auth ConfigMap from the IAM role created above to the 'system-manager'

 The next two steps needs to be performed on a machine with the bash shell and a functional kubectl for the cluster.
 Download the script patch-aws-auth.sh from [here](https://docs.concurrent-ai.org/scripts/patch-aws-auth.sh "Download patch-aws-auth.sh").
 This script takes one parameter, the RoleForInfinstorService output from the previous step.
 Here is a screen capture of a successful run of this script